sercankulcu/sercankulcu.github.io/_pencils/2026-04-09-venus-perfect-pencils.md

 A barrel can identify the tool before the imprint is read.

 The grade markings then provide the second layer of information.

+## A Worn Set Tells a Different Story

 The Smithsonian box adds another clue about how users interacted with the range.